silviot/edx-platform-wiki/Frequently-Asked-Questions.md

 Using Studio, upload an image named images_course_image.jpg

+#### How do I restrict who can create new courses?

+Please read: [Controlling-course-creation-rights]

 #### How to make the site accessible to external devices?

 Modify the server deployment commands to include the IP address, like this: `rake cms[dev,0.0.0.0:8001]` and `rake lms[cms.dev,0.0.0.0:8000]`.